crspybits/CredentialsAppleSignIn/README.md

 https://developer.apple.com/documentation/signinwithapplejs/clientconfigi/3230948-clientid
 https://developer.okta.com/blog/2019/06/04/what-the-heck-is-sign-in-with-apple

-However-- the default for this just seems to be the reverse domain name style of your app id.
+However-- the default for the clientId just seems to just be the reverse domain name style of your app id.
 For my demo app it is: com.SpasticMuffin.TestAppleSignIn

-The `tokenTimeToLive` is as usual for Kitura Credentials plugins-- and indicates how long a token can be cached for by this plugin after being validated.
+The `tokenTimeToLive` is as usual for Kitura Credentials plugins-- and indicates how long a token can be cached by this plugin after being validated.

 HTTP clients connecting to the server using this Credentials plugin must give the following two header keys: